uqlibrary/fez-frontend/src/config/admin/readme.md

     reasonForEdit: "this is a reason"
 }
 ```
-Finally, be mindful of the second part of your field's name.
+Be mindful of the second part of your field's name.
 In the example above it is notesSection.`reasonForEdit`, however a misspelling here will also result in an undesirable data structure:

 ```
 notesSection: {